-Precipitating Clouds from Cloud Physical Properties (PC-Ph) product, developed within the NWC SAF context, is a Nowcasting tool that provides estimation on the probability of precipitation (PoP) occurrence.
+Precipitating Clouds from Cloud Physical Properties (GEO-PC-Ph v2.0) product, developed within the NWC SAF context, is a Nowcasting tool that provides estimation on the probability of precipitation (PoP) occurrence.

 In our context, PoP is defined as the instantaneous probability that a rain rate greater than or equal to 0.2 mm/h occurs at the pixel level.